jefeish/copilot-fundamentals-training/demos/copilot-chat-exercises/project-level.md

   ![cover](images/copilot-chat-cover-wide-3.png)

-- Try other Frameworks, non Java, and see what `Copilot Chat` provides
+- Try other Frameworks and see what `Copilot Chat` provides

 ![cover](images/copilot-chat-cover-wide-2.png)